Andrea Dupree: Education and career

-Dupree attended Wellesley College and graduated with her bachelor's degree in Liberal Arts in 1956.
-She knew she wanted to go in to the sciences, and her favorite subjects were Geology and Astronomy.
-In a 2007 interview, Dupree said, "I’m sure I would’ve been a geologist if the coin had ended up heads instead of tails."
-After graduating from Wellesley, Dupree briefly studied at University of California, Berkeley, before enrolling in graduate school at Radcliffe in 1961.
+Dupree attended Wellesley College, and graduated with a bachelor's degree in Liberal Arts in 1960.
+She knew she wanted to go into the sciences, and her favorite subjects were geology and astronomy.
+In a 2007 interview, she said, "I'm sure I would’ve been a geologist if the coin had ended up heads instead of tails."
+After graduating from Wellesley, she briefly studied at University of California, Berkeley, before enrolling in graduate school at Radcliffe in 1961.
 The Radcliffe Graduate School merged with Harvard University in 1963, and Dupree graduated with her PhD in astrophysics from Harvard in 1968.
 Her graduate thesis was titled Analysis of Emission Lines from the Solar Corona.

 Dupree has worked as an astrophysicist at the Center for Astrophysics | Harvard & Smithsonian since 1968.
 In 1980, she became the first woman and youngest person to serve as the associate director of the Center for Astrophysics.
-From 1996 to 1998, she served as the President of the American Astronomical Society.
-Dupree is an internationally recognized leader in stellar physics and the bulk of her research is on stars like our own Sun.
+From 1996 to 1998, she served as the president of the American Astronomical Society.
+Dupree is an internationally recognized leader in stellar physics, and the bulk of her research is on stars like the Sun.